bohaigt86/coursera-angularjs/README.md

   - in a web app, it just means HTML and CSS
   - only displays the data that it is given
   - NEVER changes the data
-  - declaratively broadcast events but never handels them
+  - declaratively broadcast events but never handles them

   ViewModel: representation of the state of the view
   - holds the data displayed in the view
   - NEVER asks the view to display anything
   - responds to view events, aka presentation logic
-  - calls for other functionality to handel business logic
+  - calls for other functionality to handle business logic

 ## Controllers
   In AngularJS, a Controller is defined by a JavaScript constructor function that is used to augment the AngularJS Scope.